MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-server-to-server-authentication.md

  **To verify that a web application meets the requirement**

-1. Confirm that the user account that will do this procedure is a member of the Farm Administrators SharePoint group.
+1. Confirm that the user account that will do this procedure is a member of the Farm Admins SharePoint group.

 2. In Central Administration, select **Application Management**, and then select **Manage web applications**.